 - Cilantro garnish

 - Heat oil in a pan; add clove, cardamom, bay leaf, cinnamon and cumin.
-Once they change color, add onion and curry leaves and cook until onions become translucent.
+Once those change color, add onion and curry leaves and cook until onions are translucent.

 - Add ginger garlic paste and chilies and sauté for a minute.